karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 You can fetch the different values from `position` like so: `position[0]`.
 However, when arrays have 4 or fewer items, then you can index them using `x`, `y`, `z` and `w` as well.
 So instead of `position[0]` you can write `position.x`.

 You can also swizzle such arrays: `2d_pos := position.xy` will make `2d_pos` into a variable of type `[2]f32` that contains the x and y parts of the position.
-You can also do stuff like `position.xxyy` or `position.wyx`.
+You can also do stuff like `position.xxyy` or `position.zyx`.
 Finally, because in some applications we use 4 dimensional numbers to represent colors, you can also swizzle using `.rgba`.

 If you don't wanna write `[3]f32` all the time then you can make an new type instead:
 ```C